ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     cp ~/industrial_training/exercises/7.2/template_ws/src ~/colcon_ws/src
     ```

-1. Add the message mapping parameters to the blank file `message_mappings.yaml` inside the package
-`myworkcell_msgs`.
-This will map 4 services that we plan on using in our ROS2 node `myworkcell_core/src/myworkcell_core.cpp` package.
+1. Open the blank file located at `~/colcon_ws/src/demo/myworkcell_msgs/message_mappings.yaml`.
+Add the message mapping parameters to the blank file.
+This will map 4 services that we plan on using in our ROS2 node (`~/colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp`).
 These are necessary to call the planner in ROS1 and command the robot to execute the trajectory.
 Additionally, we will map one publisher/subscriber message called `ARMarker`.
 The final contents of the file should be as follows:
     ```
     -